swiftlang/swift-evolution/proposals/testing/NNNN-issue-handling-traits.md

 ### Alternate names for the static trait functions

-We could choose different names for the static `transformIssues(_:)` or `filterIssues(_:)` functions.
+We could choose different names for the static `compactMapIssues(_:)` or `filterIssues(_:)` functions.
 Some alternate names considered were:

-- `compactMapIssues` instead of `transformIssues`.
-This arguably aligns better with the word "filter" of `filterIssues`, but it felt strange since often, "map" is used to return a value of a _different_ type, whereas here it must return a value of the same type, it's just that it can be mutated.
+- `transformIssues` instead of `compactMapIssues`.
+"Compact map" seemed to align better with "filter" of `filterIssues`, however.
-- `handleIssues` instead of `transformIssues`.
+- `handleIssues` instead of `compactMapIssues`.
 The word "handle" is in the name of the trait type already; it's a more general word for what all of these usage patterns enable, so it felt too broad.
 - Using singular "issue" rather than plural "issues" in both APIs.
 This may not